AV-98-Ingram/LeetCodeSolutions/December/Readme.md

     when dealing with irregular shape (e.g., obstacles or irregular boundaries) in matrix problems, think about BFS.

+**300-Longest_increasing_subsequence**
+- I came up a O(n*m) DP approach but the best solution given is O(nlogn).
+- the best solution is given by soluion2.java including a proof sketch on its non-obvious correctness.

 **329-Longest_increasing_path_in_a_matrix**
 - I used DFS with memorization of the longest path reaching a node.
 - LC gives a solution that first sorts the nodes by dependency using